The U.S.´s journey to zero-emission rail transport

 All abord the train to the future

-DB Engineering & Consulting USA Inc.* is expanding its activities in the field of sustainable motive power and ZE technologies.
+DB E.C.O.
+North America is expanding its activities in the field of sustainable motive power and ZE technologies.
 It provides technical support for the review and acceptance of design proposals for zero-emission hydrogen motive power vehicles, assists with the identification and procurement of H2 supplies and the associated fueling infrastructure, and provides expertise to guide the design of maintenance facilities to accommodate new zero-emission vehicles.

 Together with the experts at DB Engineering & Consulting, they have provided assistance to a heavy-haul rail freight company in its efforts to achieve ZE operation, supporting techno-economic analyses for several scenarios, including full wayside electrification, partial electrification with electro-diesel dual-mode locomotives combined with on-board energy storage, and battery options with varying charging strategies and the associated infrastructure.